↑

 Get the most value from your health insurance

-If you have health coverage, you want the healthcare services you receive to be paid.
-It’s no fun when an unexpected expense arrives, or even worse, a denied claim due to lack of coverage.
+It’s no fun when an unexpected expense arrives, or even worse, a denied claim occurs due to lack of coverage.

+I worked a few years with the medical director of a health plan preparing clinical documents for people who were appealing their denied claims.
 I also had the responsibility of calling the people to tell them whether their appeal was approved or denied.

 But I was able to speak directly to the people who had appealed, so I heard them explain what their initial understanding (or misunderstanding) was.